An unexpected find opens a new way to regulate blood pressure

 New zinc-based blood pressure drugs would be a huge outcome for an accidental discovery, reminding us that in research it isn’t just about looking for something specific, but also about just looking.

-This article was written by Dr Ashenafi Betrie and Associate Professor Scott Ayton, Florey Institute of Neuroscience and Mental Health; and Associate Professor Christine Wright, University of Melbourne.
+This article was written by Dr Ashenafi Betrie and Associate Professor Scott Ayton, The Florey; and Associate Professor Christine Wright, University of Melbourne.
 Originally published in Pursuit.